 These reasons might include codependency, being an “abandoholic”, recreating past painful relationships, and/or trauma-bonding…and, ironically, some victims of narcissists are themselves emotionally unavailable and don’t realize it.

-Whatever the case, your love won’t change anything while you direct it at the Narcissist, but you can love yourself back to health…though you’ll need to detach from the emotional terrorist you call a partner and resolve to love yourself instead.
+Whatever the case, your love won’t change anything while you direct it at the Narcissist, but you can love yourself back to health…though you’ll need to detach from the emotional terrorist you call a partner.

 There simply is no happy ending with people like this, and your love cannot change them, no matter how tolerant and wonderful you are.

-They don’t act the way they do because “you don’t show enough compassion” or aren’t doing a good enough job licking their so-called wounds for them…
+They don’t act the way they do because “you don’t show enough compassion” or aren’t doing a good enough job licking their “wounds” for them…

 Their problems are much bigger than you and your relationship.
 That’s why it will never work out.